 3. “Here’s my current thought about how to handle this – what blind-spots do you see?”

 Why this works: This phrasing is helpful when you already have a clear idea of what you want to do – you’re not opening up a vague brainstorming discussion – but you also want to make sure you’re not missing anything critical.
-Encouraging your team to become troubleshooters focuses their energy and makes sure your decision has been vetted by others who may know things you don’t (“we can’t launch that day because the 60% of the team needed for this project are on leave”).
+Encouraging your design team to become troubleshooters focuses their energy and makes sure your decision has been vetted by others who may know things you don’t (“we can’t launch that day because the 60% of the team needed for this project are on leave”).